ivancuric/tabber/README.md

 # tabber
-A no-nonsense aria-friendly singleton for controling tabbed content
+A no-nonsense aria-friendly class for controling tabbed content.